This Is Why Methodists Say the Apostles Creed

 and the life everlasting.
 Amen.

-The creed also does not answer the question of what exactly Jesus accomplished by dying on the cross.
-However, the Apostles’ Creed does emphasize Jesus’s resurrection and the future resurrection of the dead.
-It is this simplicity that has allowed it, for the most part, to avoid controversy in the church.
-All of the major Christian denominations use it at some level, either in church services, devotionally, or as a statement of faith.
+This simplicity has allowed it, for the most part, to avoid controversy in the church.
+All major Christian denominations use it at some level, either in church services, devotionally, or as a statement of faith.

 One detail in the Nicene Creed concerning the Holy Spirit was a contributing cause of the great schism that split the Eastern Orthodox Church from the Roman Catholic Church.
 (Also see What Do Methodists Believe About Heaven?)